Skip to main content

 Drop in and play with our coding board games, card games, toys, and robots!
 Ages 6-12.

-Create some tiny art, inspired by the All Alexandria Reads theme of America 250.
+Artists' tiny artworks, inspired by the All Alexandria Reads theme of America 250, will be on display in the library through May 2.

-Create some tiny art, inspired by the All Alexandria Reads theme of America 250.
+Artists' tiny artworks, inspired by the All Alexandria Reads theme of America 250, will be on display in the library through May 2.

 Use the library's board and card games while hanging out in the youth services area!